ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 -   `EMBEDDB_USE_BMAP` - Includes the bitmap in each page header so that it is easy to tell if a buffered page may contain a given key.
 -   `EMBEDDB_USE_MAX_MIN` - Includes the max and min records in each page header.
 -   `EMBEDDB_USE_VDATA` - Enables including variable-sized data with each record.
 -   `EMBEDDB_RESET_DATA` - Disables data recovery.
-If not enabled (default), embedDB will check if the file already exists, and if it does, it will attempt at recovering the data.
+If not enabled (default), EmbedDB will check if the file already exists, and if it does, it will attempt at recovering the data.

 ### Bitmap